Mission & History

 When government is for sale, it destroys public trust in democratic institutions and denies people the right to accountable, responsive government and the rule of law.
 What’s more, corruption disproportionately burdens the poor, diverting scarce resources that could otherwise help lift millions out of poverty.
 It raises the costs of education, nutrition, clean water, and health care, often denying people these essential public services.
 It impedes investment, undermines economic growth, reduces market opportunities for legitimate business, and diverts international development assistance.
 Corruption can also destabilize societies with serious implications for security worldwide.

-Coalition for Integrity (formerly known as Transparency International USA) has been tireless in its commitment to reduce corruption and increase government transparency and accountability.
+Coalition for Integrity has been tireless in its commitment to reduce corruption and increase government transparency and accountability.
 We have played a pivotal role in raising public awareness of the dangerous effects of corruption on societies.
 Among our achievements, we have contributed to securing:

 - Agreement of most major exporting nations to prohibit the bribery of foreign public officials in order to gain or retain business through the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions